2026 FIBA Women's Basketball World Cup Qualifying Tournaments

-The 2026 FIBA Women's Basketball World Cup Qualifying Tournaments will determine the last eleven teams for the 2026 FIBA Women's Basketball World Cup.
-The tournaments will be held from 11 to 17 March 2026.
+The 2026 FIBA Women's Basketball World Cup Qualifying Tournaments determined the last eleven teams for the 2026 FIBA Women's Basketball World Cup.
+The tournaments were held from 11 to 17 March 2026.

 Format

 The 24 teams, final tournament hosts Germany and 23 teams coming from the continental championships in 2025, were divided into four tournaments of six teams each, playing each other once in a single round-robin.
-Germany and the continental champions, all automatically qualified for the final tournament, will still participate in the qualifying tournaments.
-With one continental champion in each tournament, three spots will be contested in three tournaments, and two in the tournament containing Germany.
+Germany and the continental champions, all automatically qualified for the final tournament, still participated in the qualifying tournaments.
+With one continental champion in each tournament, three spots were contested in three tournaments, and two in the tournament containing Germany.